⚡️ Ray 3.0 launch sale! Discounts and lifetime licenses available for d h m s

-To display something in Ray use the ray() function.
-It accepts everything: strings, arrays, objects… you name it.
+To display something in Ray, use the ray() function.
+It accepts many different data types: strings, arrays, objects, and more.

 ray($anObject);